 What parts needed for the mounting system?

 You need a mounting system to fix the panniers to your rack.
-Luckily, Ortlieb invented a rather practical and sturdy mounting system with the Ortlieb Quick Lock-1 and sells the parts seperately.
+Luckily, Ortlieb invented a rather practical and sturdy mounting system with the Ortlieb Quick Lock-1 and sells the parts separately.
 The parts will cost about €20 per panniers.

 The QL-1 hooks